What is roadschooling? How do children learn while full-time RV living? I need help learning how to homeschool while RVing, where should I look?

 This style is great for roadschoolers because you can relax and allow your environment to determine your style.
 If you are stationary for a month in a place with not a lot to do, you can do literature-based unit studies.
 The next month when you are surrounded by friends and activities, you can use a less structured and unschooled-like approach.

 Enrolling your children in a form of online school, or online homeschool, is a way to make sure that they meet state standards while still being able to travel.
 Many parents would argue that if you do have your child enrolled in online school full-time, that you are not exactly ‘homeschooling’ or ‘roadschooling’ them.
 In some cases, they might be enrolled full-time in a public or private school online within the state that they have residency.
+Getting them used to online school formats is a good thing, as it opens that world up to them young.
+The online education world/phenomena is not going anywhere, people are learning with ease of access like never before.
+Getting a marketing major or nurse certification is not unheard of anymore.
+More opportunities in the future for them if they know how to learn in the prevalent online formats.

 Most Roadschoolers Identify As Eclectic